OwnZones/efp/README.md

 **EFP** is built on Ubuntu 18.04 in the bitbucket [pipeline](https://bitbucket.org/unitxtra/efp/addon/pipelines/home).

-and MacOS by us during development.
+MacOS by us during development.

+Aidan from Nvidia developer forum helped us building a Windows version (Windows is not currently verified during commits)

 ---